kaizenplatform/coloro/README.md

 ## Download

-You can download **coloro** from the [releases](https://github.com/kaizenplatform/coloro/releases) page.
+You can download the packaged app from [the releases page](https://github.com/kaizenplatform/coloro/releases).
 Currently only supports OS X.

 ## Installation